bioidiap/bob.learn.boosting/doc/guide.rst

 As shown above, the loss functions define, how well the currently predicted scores :math:`s_p` fit to the target values :math:`t_p`.
 Depending on the desired task, and on the type of classifier, different loss functions might be used:

-1. The :py:class:`xbob.boosting.loss.ExponentialLoss` can be used for the binary classification task, i.e., when target values are in :math:`{+1, -1}`
+1. The :py:class:`bob.learn.boosting.ExponentialLoss` can be used for the binary classification task, i.e., when target values are in :math:`{+1, -1}`

-2. The :py:class:`xbob.boosting.loss.LogitLoss` can be used for the multi-variate classification task, i.e., when target vectors have entries from :math:`{+1, 0}`
+2. The :py:class:`bob.learn.boosting.LogitLoss` can be used for the multi-variate classification task, i.e., when target vectors have entries from :math:`{+1, 0}`

-3. The :py:class:`xbob.boosting.loss.JesorskyLoss` can be used for the particular multi-variate regression task of learning the locations of facial features.
+3. The :py:class:`bob.learn.boosting.JesorskyLoss` can be used for the particular multi-variate regression task of learning the locations of facial features.

 Other loss functions, e.g., using the Euclidean distance for regression, should be easily implementable.